 • On request a DVD of the Museum tour is available at no charge.

 - Wooden Windsor hall chairs are available on both exhibit floors.

 - Portable chairs/stools are available for visitors to carry on tour.

-• A large print information book (18 point or larger) is be available in a three-ringed binder at the admission desk.
+• A large print information book (18 point or larger) is be available in a three-ringed binder is available upon request.

-• Touch baskets, which include fabric and plasters samples, are available in the museum rooms.
+• Touch baskets, which include fabric and plasters samples, are available in the Museum’s period rooms.

-• Flashlights or hand-held spotlights will be used by docents to illuminate objects and areas of conversation if a visitor identifies himself or herself as needing such assistance.
+• Flashlights may be used by docents to illuminate objects and areas of conversation if a visitor identifies himself or herself as needing such assistance.

-• Additional information in written form is available in each room.
-Large print materials with streamlined language will be available.
+• Large print materials with streamlined language is available.

 • If a visitor or attendant identifies special needs in advance of arrival, museum staff will provide a simple, straightforward experience using unembellished language delivered at the pace requested.